 Make sure to not grow Chinese Evergreen in tap water since it contains hard minerals like chlorine or fluorine that are harmful.
 Instead, spring water, rainwater, or distilled water, since they do not have any hard minerals.

-Even though growing Hearleaf in water is relatively easy, there are a few things you have to keep in mind for the best results, such as water’s temperature, its fertility, and chemical composition.
+Even though growing Hearleaf in water is relatively easy, there are a few things you have to keep in mind for the best results, such as the water’s temperature, fertility, and chemical composition.